return42/sphkerneldoc/linux_src_doc/drivers/scsi/scsi_lib_c.rst

 Description
 -----------

-     Returns zero if unsuccessful or an error if the requested transition is illegal.
+     Returns zero if successful or an error if the requested transition is illegal.

 .. _`scsi_evt_emit`: